Kelvin's circulation theorem

 This theorem does not hold in cases with viscous stresses, nonconservative body forces (for example the Coriolis force) or non-barotropic pressure-density relations.

+In the simplifying special case of steady flow the theorem can be applied to a closed curve that has a fixed position so that fluid elements flow through the closed curve.
+In the study of airfoils producing lift, it is often instructive to examine the circulation around any closed curve that fully encloses the airfoil; in the steady flow of an inviscid fluid past a stationary airfoil, the theorem can be applied to this closed curve.

 Mathematical proof

 The circulation $\Gamma$ around a closed material contour $C(t)$ is defined by:

 where u is the velocity vector, and ds is an element along the closed contour.